CubeAPM

 CubeAPM is the best alternative to Hyperping.
-CubeAPM goes beyond uptime checks with a full-stack observability suite—APM, tracing, logs, RUM, synthetics, and infra monitoring.
-Built on OpenTelemetry, it offers transparent pricing at $0.15/GB with no extra infra or transfer fees, delivers 800+ integrations, smart sampling and ensures zero egress costs.
+CubeAPM offers a full-stack observability suite—APM, tracing, logs, RUM, synthetics, and infra monitoring, and transparent pricing of $0.15/GB with no extra infra or transfer fees.

 In this guide, we’ll explore the top Hyperping alternatives, their features, pricing models, and how they fit different team needs.